The Town of Saugerties Transfer Station is a waste management facility that includes on its property the Town of Saugerties Animal Shelter.

 Note that no toxic materials (including oil), no electronics and NO PAINTS can be accepted, as of Jan.
 1, 2023.
 (If you have oil-based paint or latex/acrylic paints to recycle, you can drop the oil-based paint cans off at the Ulster County Hazardous Home Waste events.
 As of May 1st, 2022, for both oil-based and latex/acrylic paints, you can bring them to the PaintCare-designated sites.
 The 2 Ulster County sites (and 1 nearby-to-Saugerties Greene County site) that are expected to be ready to accept paints to be recycled are:

 Small quantities of homeowner generated construction and demolition (C & D) waste will still be accepted.
-Larger amounts will no longer be accepted IE: pick-up trucks and larger will no longer be accepted.
+Larger amounts, i.e.pick-up trucks and larger will no longer be accepted.
 No C & D waste will be accepted from commercial C & D waste generated on a contractor/homeowner project.

 If you need to dispose of electronics, consider that Staples in Kingston not only accepts old, discarded computers and computer printers, but also gives you credits if you're part of their frequent buyer program.
 (Essentially, they will take and recycle any electronics other than kitchen appliances and TVs.)